mahadamir19/Taskflow-Pipeline/SUBMISSION.md

 Challenge 1: Azure Policy Deadlock with Storage Authentication During the implementation of the report_activity, the ACI container repeatedly failed to upload the generated PDF to Blob Storage.
 Initially, attempting to authenticate using the storage account connection string resulted in a KeyBasedAuthenticationNotPermitted error because the university's Azure Policy strictly disables Shared Key access.
 I then attempted to use a Managed Identity, but hit a secondary policy block: my student subscription lacked the RBAC permissions (User Access Administrator) required to assign the Storage Blob Data Contributor role to the identity.

-Resolution: To debug and bypass this policy deadlock, I pivoted to using a User Delegation SAS token.
-I utilized the Azure CLI (az storage container generate-sas --as-user) to generate a temporary SAS token, which already had the necessary data plane permissions.
+Resolution: To debug, I used a User Delegation SAS token.
+I utilized the Azure CLI (az storage container generate-sas --as-user) to generate a temporary SAS token, which already had the necessary permissions.
 I then injected this SAS_TOKEN and the STORAGE_ACCOUNT_URL into the ACI as environment variables, allowing the containerized Python script to securely authenticate and write the PDF.

 Challenge 2: Durable Functions Route Registration Failure (404 Cannot POST) While wiring the frontend to the backend orchestrator, the Web App consistently returned a Cannot POST /api/orchestrators/my_orchestrator (404 Not Found) error.
 This indicated that the Azure Functions host was up, but the specific route didn't exist.